the-turing-way/the-turing-way/reproducible_environments.md

 <a name="Volumes"></a>
 ### Volumes

 Every time a container is opened from an image that container is completely new.
 For example say a container is opened and work is done within it, files created, changed, deleted and so on.
-If that container is then closed and the image it came from is used to start a container none of that work will be in the new one.
-It will simple have the starting state as described in the image.
+If that container is then closed and the image it came from is again used to start a container none of that work will be in the new one.
+It will simply have the starting state described in the image.

 This can be a problem if a researcher wants to work in a container over a period of time, but there is a way around this using "volumes".
 These store work done within a container even after it is closed, and can then be used to load that work into future containers.